iMohammadSawalha/storify/README.md

+to run the app you need to install the following :
+Chartjs Library : "npm install --save chart.js react-chartjs-2" .
+css Sass : "npm i sass" .

 Many sellers use paper as their day-to-day business management activities, their process ow is slow, unreliable and they often end up losing a huge percentage of their data, and invoices of their orders are often complex and also time-consuming processes.